ubilabs/stackenblochen/README.md

 ## Usage

-Cofnigure and include the `stackenblochen.styl` in your stylus file:
+Configure and include the `stackenblochen.styl` in your stylus file:

 ```stylus
 // Default values